British Rail Class 802: Great Western Railway

 During 2017, GWR took delivery of 22 five-car and 14 nine-car sets.
 This was an increase from the 29 sets that had been initially ordered in 2015.
 In August 2017, main-line testing of the Class 802 commenced in Somerset.
 They were due to be introduced on 16 July 2018.
 On 17 August 2018, a demonstration run for invited guests from Penzance to Exeter St Davids was conducted.

 During the following day, the first two units (802 006 and 802 007) entered traffic, conducting a to service.
 The same units were first used in passenger service in Cornwall on 20 August 2018, on a service from London Paddington to and return.
 By May 2019, all 36 of the sets had entered service, which allowed them to finish replacing the remaining InterCity 125 sets, alongside the Class 800 units.

 In December 2020, it was announced that Hitachi and the Eversholt Rail Group would replace one under-floor diesel engine on each of the 22 five-car 802/0 sets with a battery, converting the units to a tri-mode multiple unit.
 As a result, pollution and noise levels will be reduced and fuel savings of up to 20% are expected to be achieved.
 In April 2022, new sidings in Penzance to better facilitate the operation of GWR's nine-car Class 802 sets to Cornwall were announced.

+Throughout 2021, many of GWR's intercity services were disrupted after cracks were found in the 800s and 802s, due to stress corrosion and fatigue.

 In April 2023, it was announced that all 36 units would be maintained at the Laira Traction and Rolling Stock Maintenance Depot in Plymouth.